How to Master Your Startup’s Burn Rate

 Burn Rate

 Why is burn rate so important?
 A high burn rate with low revenue can lead to a quick cash flow crisis.
-If you’re not overseeing your burn rate properly, you might find yourself in a situation where you have to scramble to raise funds or make cuts—both of which can be detrimental to your startup’s long-term prospects.
+If you’re not managing your burn rate properly, you might find yourself in a situation where you have to scramble to raise funds or make cuts—both of which can be detrimental to your startup’s long-term prospects.

 Startup Burn Rate: Faster Than My Daily Commute?
 Unlikely!